ibm-cloud-docs/codeengine/project-integrations.md

     * **Resource group access:** `Viewer`
     * **Roles and actions:** `Operator` platform access and `Writer` service access

 For {{site.data.keyword.codeengineshort}} to automatically generate a service ID for accessing images in {{site.data.keyword.registryshort_notm}} in a specific location, {{site.data.keyword.codeengineshort}} sets up this service ID with the `Administrator` role for the IAM Identity service that is scoped to this service ID.
 Additionally, {{site.data.keyword.codeengineshort}} grants the `Manager` role for the {{site.data.keyword.registrylong_notm}} service that is scoped to the specified location (region).
-These roles and permissions are required so that {{site.data.keyword.codeengineshort}}  can use this service ID to access {{site.data.keyword.registryshort_notm}} on behalf of the user of the respective {{site.data.keyword.codeengineshort}} project.
+These roles and permissions are required so that {{site.data.keyword.codeengineshort}} can use this service ID to access {{site.data.keyword.registryshort_notm}} on behalf of the user of the {{site.data.keyword.codeengineshort}} project.

 When {{site.data.keyword.codeengineshort}} configures this service ID with the `Administrator` platform access and `Manager` service access to {{site.data.keyword.registrylong_notm}}, the access is scoped to only this service ID.
 {: important}